Hello!

 Google: Searches all of the Internet.
 Millions of results!
 Lots of evaluating for you to verify credibility of the sources.

 Google Scholar: Searches all of the Internet for scholarly sources.
 Still lots of results, and you might not get full-text.
-Connect Google Scholar to UBC Library for better luck.
+Connect Google Scholar to UBC Library for better luck (see the Google Scholar page of this guide for instructions).

 Summon: Searches all Library sources.
 Fewer results!
 But can still be a lot, and you still need to evaluate.

-Subject database: Searches publications specific to Business and Management.
-Examples are Business Source and ABI/INFORM, or Web of Science.
+Subject database: Searches publications specific to subject areas.
+Examples for Management are Business Source and ABI/INFORM.
 Even fewer results!
 But you still need to evaluate.

 Sub-topic database: Specific to certain types of materials, e.g. company profiles, industry profiles or market research.
-Examples include IBISWorld and Mergent.
+Examples for business reasearch include IBISWorld (industry overviews) and Mergent (company profiles).
 Guess what?
 You still need to evaluate the source.

 The Library Access browser extension simplifies your access to UBC library materials when you are searching online.
 You’ll have access whether you’re studying abroad, in a coffee shop, or at home.